 As a non-profit organisation with charitable objectives we provide our service cost possible whilst maintaining the highest training standards and quality.

-You may also wish to purchase a Therapy Toybox at a cost of £250.00 which contains all of the toys and games needed to play the Autism Life Dog Therapy Programme.
+You may also wish to purchase a Therapy Toybox at a cost of £300.00 which contains all of the toys and games needed to play the Autism Life Dog Therapy Programme.
+The therapy programme has been designed to be played with toys and items easily available in stores, online or around the house.

 Please also consider the on-going food, health and insurance costs of having a dog, which is estimated around £1500.00 per year.